Careers

 Through successful completion of our program, you will be poised to competently and confidently enter the medical field ready to work.

-Medication Aides primarily work in long-term care settings, where patiens require consistent medication management.
+Medication Support Technician primarily work in long-term care settings, where patients require consistent medication management.

 - Nursing Homes- Administer medications to elderly or disabled.